ScottLogic/blog/_posts/2018-02-21-jvm-roundabout-microservices.md

 title: JVM Roundabout - Microservices
 date: 2018-02-21 00:00:00 Z
 categories:
-- bjedrzejewski
 - Tech
 author: bjedrzejewski
 summary: JVM Roundabout is a meetup in London where all things related to JVM are discussed.
 The February edition of the meetup focused on microservices.
 I had to be there!
 layout: default_post
 ---